Dell PowerFlex vs VMware vSAN comparison

 Find out what your peers are saying about Dell PowerFlex vs. VMware vSAN and other solutions.
 Updated: March 2024.

-Dell PowerFlex is ranked 11th in HCI with 7 reviews while VMware vSAN is ranked 3rd in HCI with 13 reviews.
+Dell PowerFlex is ranked 10th in HCI with 19 reviews while VMware vSAN is ranked 3rd in HCI with 226 reviews.
 Dell PowerFlex is rated 8.2, while VMware vSAN is rated 8.4.
 The top reviewer of Dell PowerFlex writes "Infrastructure management solution that offers rapid provisioning of computer storage but the APIs and enablers for custom automation could be improved".
-On the other hand, the top reviewer of VMware vSAN writes "Gives us a lot of advantages when we need to expand resources".
-Dell PowerFlex is most compared with VxRail, Nutanix Cloud Infrastructure (NCI), HPE SimpliVity and Cisco HyperFlex HX-Series, whereas VMware vSAN is most compared with VxRail, Microsoft Storage Spaces Direct, HPE SimpliVity, Red Hat Ceph Storage and Pure Storage FlashArray.
+On the other hand, the top reviewer of VMware vSAN writes "Very stable, easy to set up, and easy to use".
+Dell PowerFlex is most compared with VxRail, Nutanix Cloud Infrastructure (NCI), HPE SimpliVity, Cisco HyperFlex HX-Series and HPE Alletra dHCI, whereas VMware vSAN is most compared with VxRail, Microsoft Storage Spaces Direct, HPE SimpliVity, Red Hat Ceph Storage and Pure Storage FlashArray.
 See our Dell PowerFlex vs. VMware vSAN report.

 See our list of best HCI vendors.